 - Making it easier for students and educators to confidentially and anonymously report suspected cheating.

-- Expanding the College Board’s criteria for barring registrants who are taking the SAT for reasons other than one of its intended purposes.
+- Expanding College Board's criteria for barring registrants who are taking the SAT for reasons other than one of its intended purposes.